Menachem Elimelech: Contributions to science and technology

-Elimelech is the author of over 590 refereed journal publications.
-He is the most cited and impactful scholar in the field of environmental and water quality engineering, with over 168,000 citations and h-index of 215 (Google Scholar).
+Elimelech is the author of over 600 refereed journal publications.
+He is the most cited and impactful scholar in the field of environmental and water quality engineering, with over 186,000 citations and an h-index of 228 (Google Scholar).
+Elimelech ranks first in the world in the field of Civil and Environmental Engineering in the latest (2025) ScholarGPS Highly Ranked Scholars list, which is based on research productivity and long-term scholarly impact.

+Shaping the research agenda for desalination and water purification

 Elimelech authored invited perspective articles that helped to shape the research and engineering practice in water purification and desalination.
 One example is an article in Nature (2008) on the state-of-the-art and future research on water purification.
 The article highlighted the science and technology being developed to improve the decontamination of water, as well as efforts to increase water supply through the safe reuse of wastewater and efficient desalination of seawater and brackish groundwater.
 Another example is an article in Science (2011) on the future of seawater desalination.
 The article analyzed the possible reductions in energy demand by state-of-the-art seawater desalination technologies, the potential role of advanced materials and innovative technologies in improving performance, and the sustainability of desalination as a solution to global water shortages.
 Another article published in Nature Reviews Materials (2016) focused on materials for next-generation desalination and water purification membranes.
 The article discussed the state-of-the-art existing membrane technologies for water purification and desalination, highlighted their inherent limitations, and established the urgent requirements for next-generation membranes.

+Development of innovative membrane-based desalination technologies

 Elimelech made contributions to the development of technologies for desalination and for the management of brines from inland desalination plants and industrial wastewaters, such as those produced in the oil and gas industry.
 Specifically, he advanced the use of ultrahigh-pressure reverse osmosis (UHPRO) as a technology to displace energy-intensive thermal evaporators that are commonly used for brine management).
 Elimelech has developed a membrane-based technology for concentrating brines, referred to as low-salt-rejection reverse osmosis (LSRRO).
 Through detailed process engineering modeling he has shown that LSRRO can concentrate brines up to approximately 240 g/L total dissolved solids (TDS), which is the feed brine concentration for brine crystallizers.
 UHPRO and LSRRO have attracted industrial interest as they are expected to revolutionize low-energy, low-cost brine management.
 Elimelech's pioneering research on another desalination technology, the forward osmosis (FO) process, has also impacted the water industry.
 The development of the FO process resulted in new commercial activity, as evidenced by the large number of FO patents and companies.